chrislovecnm/chrislovecnm.com/_posts/2017-10-15-kops-devops-for-managing-kubernetes.md

 code the kops' team does the hard things to make it easy for the kops users.

 kops is tested, tested and tested again.
-Every time a PR is pushed in the main Kuberentes repository, kops builds a cluster in AWS.
-The end to end kubernetes tests are then run on that cluster.
+Every time a PR is pushed in the main Kubernetes repository, kops builds a cluster in AWS.
+The end to end Kubernetes tests are then run on that cluster.
 The kops team is working on getting GCE e2e tests up and running soon.